 We might be a little biased here, but yoga retreats can be one of the best ways to travel and recharge.
-What can be better than yoga and meditation to unwind and center yourself, good healthy food to nourish your body and new friends to discover the destination.
+What can be better than yoga and meditation to unwind and center yourself, good healthy food to nourish your body, and new friends to discover the destination?

 There are ways to make sure that the retreat experience turns out to be just the way you want it and you have the yoga holiday to be remembered.

-We’ve put together a list of 7 important things to take into consideration before booking your yoga retreat.
+We’ve put together a list of 6 important things to take into consideration before booking your yoga retreat.

 First and foremost, think about where you’d like to go location wise.
 Even if it may not be your main priority for the yoga retreat, choosing the right location is very important as the environment plays an important role in your emotions as well.

-Another thing to consider is reachability – do you want easy travel from the airport and a location nearby or are you okay to switch a few means of transportation to arrive?
+Another thing to consider is reachability – do you want easy to travel from the airport and a location nearby or are you okay to switch a few means of transportation to arrive?
 Make sure you know how long it takes to get from the airport to the retreat center in advance so you don’t get blind-sided.

-Lastly – do you want an “easy” destination where it is simple to get around, talk to the locals, find a coffee shop, a grocery store and you can fully focus on your relaxation or are you looking for a little adventure and to leave your comfort zone?
+Lastly – do you want an “easy” destination where it is simple to get around, talk to the locals, find a coffee shop, a grocery store and you can fully focus on your relaxation, or are you looking for a little adventure and to leave your comfort zone?
 Neither is better than the other, but make sure you know which one are you getting.

-Yoga style and classes
+2. Yoga style and classes

-Same as with the yoga teacher, make sure you know what you’re getting.
+Make sure you know what you’re getting.
 There are so many yoga styles today, so be aware of what kind of classes are offered at the yoga retreat.
 You do not need to know the outlines of each class, but check the yoga style (is the same you’re practicing, do you want something new, is it something that resonates with you on a bigger picture?), how many classes per day will you have, how long will they be and whether it is a beginner, mixed or advanced students yoga retreat.

-Retreat theme and vibe
+3. Retreat theme and vibe

-Groups size and focus
+4. Groups size and focus

 Make sure you know whether the retreat is focused on some specific experience or gender of the participant’s so you can see if that’s for you.

 Some people love when everything is organized and all they need to do is show up – retreats with some included tours or offered activities will be perfect for those.
-Some people love doing everything by themselves and on their own schedule, so a retreat with just yoga and some meals included and lot of free time will be better for them.
+Some people love doing everything by themselves and on their own schedule, so a retreat with just yoga and some meals included and a lot of free time will be better for them.

 Finally – the $$$.
 How much are you willing to spend?
 What kind of accommodations are you looking for and what can you get for the budget you have?
-There are different tiers of yoga retreats starting from budget ones with large shared rooms to luxurious retreats in 5 star hotels.
+There are different tiers of yoga retreats starting from budget ones with large shared rooms to luxurious retreats in 5-star hotels.
 It will be easier to narrow down your search field when eliminating those that don’t work for you.